Common Tree Snake

 Significance to Humans

-More often than not the Green Tree Snake is inoffensive and bites infrequently.
-Emits a strong odor from the cloaca if handled firmly.
+More often than not the common tree snake is inoffensive and bites infrequently.
+Emits a strong odour from the cloaca if handled firmly.

 1.2 metres but a specimen of 1.96 metres has been recorded.